vursion/vursion/README.md

 ## Security

-If you discover any security related issues, please email jochen@celcius.be instead of using the issue tracker.
+If you discover any security related issues, please email support@vursion.io instead of using the issue tracker.

 ## Credits